mirakc/mirakc/docs/config.md

   * Available only for the service streaming and the program streaming
 * eid
   * The 16-bit integer identifier of a program (EID)
   * Available only for the program streaming
+* clock_pid
+  * A PID of PCR packets to be used for the clock synchronization
+  * Available only for the program streaming
 * clock_pcr
   * A PCR value of synchronized clock for a service